 “Did you understand that series of math problems?” a young man asks his two classmates, who are rubbing their hands in the cold, waiting to order some Thai takeaway.
 “Not really.
 It’s hard to follow a class when you’re not there.
 Personally, I’m having a tough time concentrating,” his friend answers.

 Staying motivated under the present circumstances can be challenging for students, who started out the semester attending one-third of their classes in person, only to switch to 100% remote learning in November.
 Quite a few of them have been disoriented by the sudden disappearance of a class setting, the lack of student/teacher interaction – either during breaks or at the end of the day – and the struggle to stay focused on Zoom for long periods of time.
 The new format of the winter session exams, which will partly be held online, are a further source of stress.

 “The restricted access to the campus changed everything,” says Manon Boissat, a third-year Bachelor’s in electrical engineering student and Vice President of AGEPoly, EPFL’s student association.
 “That’s why we asked that failing exam grades not be counted.
 How can you know if you’ll earn a passing grade when you can’t study with your friends and measure yourself against others?”
 This winter, EPFL exceptionally allows students who have obtained a mark below 4 to retake the failed test at the next winter session without it counting as a new attempt.
-In case of a second attempt, if the grade causes the student to fail a block or group of classes, the Registrar’s Office will record the higher of the two grades on the transcript.
+In case of a second attempt, the Registrar’s Office will keep only the best of the two marks on the report card.